-BSC will deliver functions to compute climate indices from observations and climate model simulations to provide: a) energy supply indicators for a further understanding of wind power generation as changes in load factors as well as project planning to facilitate better loans and site selections; and b) energy demand indicators such as the frequency of cold spells, heat waves and a daily temperature variation indicator.
+BSC will deliver functions to compute climate indices from observations and climate model simulations to provide: a) energy supply indicators for a further understanding of wind power generation as changes in load factors as well as project planning to facilitate better loans and site selections; and b) energy demand indicators such as the frequency of cold spells and heat waves.
+Those indicators will be defined along with variability estimates known to affect the energy system (extremes relevant for the industry such as percentiles 10, 90 and 95) and an assessment of the influence of climate change.
 Delivered functions to compute climate indices will be based on the multi-model ensemble approach to estimate ranges of reliable solutions.